wowofbob/yesod-util/README.md

 # yesod-except

-`yesod-except` is a haskell library which aims to help with error handling in `yesod`.
+`yesod-except` is a haskell library which aims to help with error handling in `yesod` (specifically for JSON web services).

 ## Example